 Before a staff meeting or get together, break your team members into groups.
 Inform the groups that they must find one commonality amongst themselves.
 It could be a hobby, a favorite book, or a favorite sport.
 Once they know what they have in common, they should create a list of what might be stereotypical qualities of such people.

 Once done, the groups should come together and let the rest of the group know who they are.
-For example, if a group all loves Garfield, they may refer to themselves as the “I Hate Mondays” group.
+For example, if an entire group loves Garfield, they may refer to themselves as the “I Hate Mondays” group.
 For the remainder of the meeting, team members must act out the stereotypes they listed.
 For the team that loves Garfield, they may exclaim how much they love lasagna to fellow team members.
 At the end of the meeting, discuss the stereotypes we often assign to others.
 Discuss how those stereotypes affect how we view other people’s abilities.

 Purpose: The idea behind Find The Common Thread is to have your team to confront the nature of stereotypes and how if we treated people based on their actual nature rather than their stereotype the office would be much different.